SproulHimself/udacity_deng_proj01/README.md

 ## Example Queries
 After completing the project, all of the queries pass the tests from the provided `tests.ipynb`.
 Below, I have provided three example queries.
-There is only one song from the songs data that matches up with the log data, so I chose that song to use for the exmaples:
+There is only one song from the songs data that matches up with the log data, so I chose that song to use for the examples:

 <img width="972" alt="Screen Shot 2020-07-17 at 4 45 02 PM" src="https://user-images.githubusercontent.com/34200538/87829358-ef88a180-c84c-11ea-808f-9f1eebdf306b.png">